 - Communication and delivery capabilities focus on the infrastructure elements that enable the technology – telephony and video, maintenance, Help Desk, local and wide area networks, desktop solutions and more.

 - Curriculum and instructional support are at the core of the mission of the school district.
 They support instruction and curriculum areas and include technologies that support shared academic standards, curriculum alignment, lesson plans, grade books, test creation and history.

-Within this broad framework, the technology organization is responding to the needs of a variety of stakeholders, including central staff, administrators, teachers and school staff, students and parents, federal and state government agencies and other public stakeholders.
+Within this broad framework, the technology organization is responding to the needs of a variety of shareholders, including central staff, administrators, teachers and school staff, students and parents, federal and state government agencies and other public shareholders.
 These interactions are shown in the following.